 ^{} Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-Turbidity is measured at multiple location throughout the treatment process.
+Turbidity is measured at multiple locations throughout the treatment process.
 The turbidity above represents Combined Filter Effluent (CFE) turbidity.
-To meet current turbidity requirements, water must be less than 0.3 turbidity units 95% of the time and never allowed to exceed 1.0 turbidity units.
-The 2019 average turbidity for our Combined Filter Effluent was 0.14 NTU.
+To meet current turbidity requirements, water must be less than 0.3 turbidity units 95 % of the time and never allowed to exceed 1.0 turbidity units in the Combined Filter Effluent (CFE).
+The 2020 average turbidity for our Combined Filter Effluent was 0.10 NTU.